G-Core/product-documentation/documentation/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site.md

 You don't need to change the site's code to create and integrate a CDN resource for the entire site.

-**Note**: If one of the services (CDN or DNS) stops working, the site will also stop accelerating and working.
+**Note**: If one of the services (CDN or Managed DNS) stops working, the site will also stop accelerating and working.

 To create a CDN resource for the entire site: